 For Peace and Justice: “We are one family whatever our national, racial, ethnic, economic and ideological differences.
 We are our brothers’ and sisters’ keepers, wherever they may be.”
 (From Catholic Charities, USA) We envision a society that promotes human dignity and the capacity for each to grow.
 Marred by deepening divisions among us, especially the rich and the poor, as a moral duty, we advocate for and with the poor, prisoners, foreigners, and others who are vulnerable.
 Therefore, we support systems, causes, actions and laws that do the following:

-- Intentional listening, learning and caring conversation with the Native American peoples of the State of Wyoming, with the express intent of fostering understanding of Native American issues and how the Wyoming Interfaith Network can stand in solidarity with our Native American neighbors, while respecting Native American cultures, lifestyles and spirituality.
+Therefore: The Wyoming Interfaith Network proposes intentional listening, learning and caring conversation with the Native American peoples of the State of Wyoming, with the express intent of fostering understanding of Native American issues and how the Wyoming Interfaith Network can stand in solidarity with our Native American neighbors, while respecting Native American cultures, lifestyles and spirituality.

-- Support hate crimes legislation in Wyoming, so as to recognize the seriousness of an offense where a victim or property is harmed in a way that affects a class of people.
+Therefore: The Wyoming Interfaith Network fully supports hate crimes legislation in Wyoming, so as to recognize the seriousness of an offense where a victim or property is harmed in a way that affects a class of people.